SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 - Dynamically: rooms can be created and destroyed at runtime from either the client or the server.
 There is no difference between Rooms created from one or the other side, however on the server-side it is possible to fine tune certain aspects of Rooms that the client cannot access for security reasons.

-For example, in our BasicExamples Zone (that we provide by default) there is one static Room called "The Lobby" which can be joined by any client after they heve successfully logged in the Zone.
+For example, in our BasicExamples Zone (that we provide by default) there is one static Room called "The Lobby" which can be joined by any client after they have successfully logged in the Zone.

+Joining a Room from the client API requires one line of code, in which a JoinRoomRequest is sent to the Server.
 The server will in turn respond with one of the following events:

-- SFSEvent.ROOM_JOIN, if the operation is successful
+- SFSEvent.ROOM_JOIN, if the operation was successful

 - SFSEvent.ROOM_JOIN_ERROR, if an error occurred